 Larva/Caterpillar (10–14 days)

-After hatching, the rice-sized monarch caterpillars eat their eggshell before moving onto the leaf.
+After hatching, the rice-sized monarch caterpillar eats its eggshell before moving onto the leaf.
+Over the next 10–14 days, it grows rapidly, shedding its skin several times as it gets bigger and stronger.
 Monarch caterpillars will molt 5 times before pupation.
 Each period of time between a molt is called an instar.

 Pupa/Chrysalis (9–14 days)